Global Guides

 Global Guides serve as ambassadors for Learning Abroad at on-campus events, mentor fellow students on learning abroad program opportunities, and assist with office events and initiatives.
 The Global Guides have either lived abroad or have participated in a learning abroad program in the past.
 They are an excellent resource for students who aren’t sure how to decide on a program or who want first-hand information about a particular program or geographical location.

-Global Guides are required to hold office hours every other week and attend monthly meetings, help at the Fall and Spring fairs and pre-fair tabling, do two classroom presentations per semester, and help at one additional Learning Abroad or Global Guide event per month.
+Global Guides are required to table each week and attend monthly meetings, help at the Fall and Spring fairs, do two classroom or student org presentations per semester, and help at one additional Learning Abroad or Global Guide event per month.
 These positions are on a volunteer basis, and students seeking benefits such as personal and professional development and office experience are encouraged to apply.

 Contact: globalguidesuh@gmail.com